 We will update the pay category payment classifications within pre-packaged awards.
-You will need to apply an award update to ensure the platform maps the award associated pay categories correctly as per Phase 2 requirements.
+You will need to apply an award update to make sure the platform maps the award associated pay categories correctly.

 Business-created pay categories

-If you have created your own pay categories, you will need to review these pay categories and assess whether the payment classification needs updating to meet the new Phase 2 requirements.
+If you have created your own pay categories, you will need to review these pay categories and assess whether the payment classification needs updating to meet requirements.

 Assign this classification if the pay category does not fall into any other definition provided below.

 Allowance - award transport payments

 It is a deductible expense allowance for the total rate specified in an industrial instrument to cover the cost of transport (excluding travel or cents per kilometre reported as other separately itemised allowances) for business purposes, as defined in section 900-220 of the Income Tax Assessment Act 1997.

 Allowance - cents per km